 - Consider asking clients and/or customers and employees to wear face coverings, especially in areas that are client/customer facing;

 - Take steps to encourage social distancing.
 Can you adapt your current floorplan?

 - Consider ventilation (noting that specific guidance has been issued on this point by the Health and Safety Executive);

 - Consider the impact of COVID-19 measures (including working from home) on people’s mental health;

 - Consider updating workplace policies (such as, Health and Safety Policy, Annual Leave Policy, Whistleblowing Policy and Disciplinary and Grievance Policies); and

 - Ask employees to remain at home, or ask them to return home, should they present Coronavirus symptoms.

 - Monitor the situation as legislation and guidance changes, including in relation to the COVID-19 vaccine, and prepare to be flexible.

-If you are an employer and would like to discuss the impact and implications of the return to the office on your business, you have any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner and GC Beth Hale and Associate Naomi Latham, both of whom specialise in employment and partnership issues for multinational employers, senior executives, partnerships and partners.
+If you are an employer and would like to discuss the impact and implications of the return to the office on your business, you have any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner and GC Beth Hale, who specialises in employment and partnership issues for multinational employers, senior executives, partnerships and partners.